 Take Day Trips to Sintra and Cascais

-Another great thing about Lisbon is its accessibility to day trips.
+On your honeymoon in Lisbon, you’ll also have easy accessibility to day trips.
 There are many to choose from, but two of the best are to Sintra and Cascais.

 Sintra is a fairytale town home to brightly colored castles, enchanted forests, and a quaint old town, making it a perfect place to visit on your honeymoon.
 It’s about a 45-minute train ride from Lisbon’s Rossio train station, but be prepared, it’s quite crowded with tourists, so make sure to get there early.